beaufour/flickr-download/README.md

     -i PHOTO_ID, --download_photo PHOTO_ID
                             Download one specific photo
     -q SIZE_LABEL, --quality SIZE_LABEL
-                            Quality of the picture
+                            Quality of the picture.
+Examples: Original/Large/Medium/Small.
+By default the largest available is used.
     -n NAMING_MODE, --naming NAMING_MODE
-                            Photo naming mode
-    -m, --list_naming     List naming modes
+                            Photo naming mode.
+Use --list_naming to get a list of possible NAMING_MODEs -m, --list_naming     List naming modes
     -o, --skip_download   Skip the actual download of the photo -j, --save_json       Save photo info like description and tags, one .json file per photo